maximebj/agb.plugin/readme.txt

 == Changelog ==

 = 1.9.5 (27/02/2020) =
+* Added: You can now transform text and intro in notices blocks thanks to Frederico Bond
+* Improved: the way styles and scripts are loaded
+* Improved: Updated code to handle depreciations
+* Improved: Some security improvments
 * Fixed: some bugs in e-commerce blocks thanks to Julià Mestieri
-* Improved: the way styles and scripts are loaded
 * Fixed: overrided editor and theme annoying styles in editor
 * Fixed: Blocks deactivation
 * Fixed: Custom editor width that didn't worked anymore on some themes
 * Fixed: some blocks that couldn't get custom classes thanks to Theremingenieur
 * Fixed: multiple errors

 = 1.9.4 (28/10/2019) =
 * Ready for WordPress 5.3